 Location: 275 Arlington Drive, Pasadena, CA 91105

 This breathtaking, authentic Japanese garden will immediately transport you to another world.
 It blends aesthetics and philosophical ideas to create an explosion of natural fragrances and sights.
 It features three different gardens to create one surreal experience.
 Begin with the Zen meditation garden, then wander along the Chisen or “wet-strolling” garden and end at the Shoin Building with an authentic tatami-mat teahouse.
-Find out more here.
+While the gardens are currently closed, there are plans to reopen in early 2022 Find out more here.

 Location: 6100 Woodley Ave, Los Angeles

-7. Blue Ribbon Garden At The Walt Disney Concert Hall [Temporarily Closed]
+8. Blue Ribbon Garden At The Walt Disney Concert Hall

 Location: 111 S Grand Ave, Los Angeles, CA 90012